pknoche/Appointment_Manager/ReadMe.md

 To create a new appointment, click on the "Create New Appointment" button at the bottom of the window.
 This will launch the create appointment form.
 Fill out the fields in the form and click the save button at the bottom to create a new appointment.
 Please note that the appointment ID is automatically generated and cannot be overridden.
 After filling out the fields, click the "Save" button.
+Note that start and end times can only be selected during business hours, which are automatically calculated based on your timezone.
-Please note that data validation is performed on the values entered.
-This validation checks to ensure that no fields are left blank, the date is not in the past, the start time is not set to occur after the end time, and the appointment time does not overlap with another existing appointment for the customer the appointment is being created for.
+Please also note that data validation is performed on the values entered.
+This validation checks to ensure that no fields are left blank, the start time is not set to occur after the end time, the start date is not in the past, and the appointment time does not overlap with another existing appointment for the customer the appointment is being created for.
 If the data passes validation, a success message will be displayed to confirm that the appointment was created.
 If the data does not pass validation, a message will be displayed indicating what needs to be corrected.

 ###### Modifying an appointment:
 Modifying an appointment is identical to creating an appointment, except the fields are pre-filled using the